CasaJasmina/scrum/README.md

 The basic principle is to have simple yet powerful way to track what tasks need to be done, which ones are in progress, and what's been completed.

-While there are many varations and tweaks to how to scrum effectively, this repository just sets up some of the basics to get the process rolling and see if it's helpful to Casa Jasmina.
+While there are many variations and tweaks on how to scrum effectively, this repository just sets up some of the basics to get the process rolling and see if it's helpful to Casa Jasmina.

 # How to use this repository